Durgasriniharika/Durgasriniharika/README.md

 🎯 I’m aiming to secure a position at a highly reputed company where I can innovate and grow.

-📫 You can reach me through my Portfolio 📝 [https://durgasriniharika.github.io/Portfolio/](url)
+📫 You can reach me through my portfolio 📝 https://durgasriniharika.github.io/Portfolio/

+📄 Check out my resume to learn more about my experience and skills!

 😄 Pronouns: she/her